Please note that this tour is only possible during summer time.

 Tour location shown on a map

-The lagoon flows through a short waterway into the Atlantic Ocean, leaving chunks of ice on the back beach.
+The lagoon flows through a short channel into the Atlantic Ocean.
+Along the way is leaves chunks of ice on the back beach.
 Huge blocks of icebergs float around in the lagoon.
-Ice chunks on the black beach look like diamonds, which give the beach its name, so take a walk on the diamond beach along the Glacier Lagoon.
+On the shore, smaller ice chunks sparkle like diamonds against the black sand at the beach.
+This contrast gives Diamond beach its name, and makes a walk along the shore near the Glacier lagoon truly unforgettable.

 Very often the lagoon host hundreds of seals.
 Exciting boat or Zodiac trips can be offered if requested.

-The lagoon is also famous for its settings in two James Bond films, one being "A View to Kill" (1984) and “Die Another Day” (2002), was the other.
+The lagoon is also famous for appearing in two James Bond films.
+One is "A View to Kill" (1985) and the other is “Die Another Day” (2002).
 The location has also been used in other films such as Tomb Raider and Beowulf.

 Tour location shown on a map